organicfreshcoffee/auth/README.md

-# Organic Fresh Coffee Landing Page
+# User Authentication with Firebase

 A full-stack web application built with Next.js, Express.js, Firebase Auth, and MongoDB.
 This project demonstrates a complete authentication flow with user login tracking.